derivia/study-notes/notes/WEB.md

 #### Hit Targets

-Learn about hit targets can why they should not be neglected.

 * [ ] [Finger-Friendly Design](https://www.smashingmagazine.com/2012/02/finger-friendly-design-ideal-mobile-touchscreen-target-sizes/)
 * [ ] [Size matters!
 Accessibility and Touch Targets](https://medium.com/@zacdicko/size-matters-accessibility-and-touch-targets-56e942adc0cc)
 * [ ] [Optimal Size and Spacing for Mobile Buttons](https://uxmovement.com/mobile/optimal-size-and-spacing-for-mobile-buttons/)

 ### Design Systems

-Learn what design systems are and get familiar with some.

 * [ ] [A guide to design systems](https://www.invisionapp.com/inside-design/guide-to-design-systems/)
 * [ ] [What the heck is a design system?](https://uxdesign.cc/what-the-heck-is-a-design-system-c89a8ea73b0d)